lyft/Hammer/README.md

 - View is not hittable

 This means that the view is in the hierarchy and visible on screen but is not currently able to receive touches.
-Make sure that the view reponds to hit test in its center coordinate and user interaction is enabled.
+Make sure that the view responds to hit test in its center coordinate and user interaction is enabled.

 ## License